maheeyah/Group3/README.md

 3. What are the average price for plane tickets based on airline and airport?

 * A description of the data exploration phase of the project (5 points)
+   * To answer these questions we are going to use the API provided by https://travelpayouts.github.io/slate/?python#about-api.
+There are many API calls that the website provides.
+We created an Entity Relationship Diagram (ERD) to organize the data and to see which API calls are the most effective for the purposes of the project.
+We decided to use "Tickets for each day of a month", "The prices for the alternative directions" and "Popular airlines" API Calls.
+Below is our ERD.

 * A description of the analysis phase of the project (5 points)
+ * Initially, the cvs was imported into a SQL database and queries were made to answer the question regarding what were the most popular cities to visit and which airline/airport is the most desired.
+Then the cvs was imported into Tableau to create worksheets that can be used for the presentation of this data.

 * The technologies, languages, tools, and algorithms that the team used throughout the project (3 points)
   *  Data Transformation: Python(pandas, ), JupyterNotebook, ERD www.quickdatabasediagrams.com, API https://travelpayouts.github.io/, csv file